 At present, the main disadvantage of quantum communication is the gradual speed of the transfer of data, which is restricted by the speed at which the parties can carry out quantum evaluations.

-Bar-Ilan University have developed a technique that outclasses this “speed limit,” and allows an increase in the data transfer rate by over five orders of magnitude.
+Scientists from Bar-Ilan University have developed a technique that outclasses this “speed limit,” and allows an increase in the data transfer rate by over five orders of magnitude.
 The outcomes of the study have been published in the Nature Communications journal on February 9, 2018.

 Homodyne detection is a central component of quantum optics, functioning as a basic tool for processing quantum information.
 The standard homodyne technique is hampered by a high bandwidth restriction.
 Although quantum optical phenomena, adopted for quantum communication, can easily span a bandwidth of several teraHertz, the standard techniques for processing this information are intrinsically restricted to the electronically accessible megaHertz-to-gigaHertz range.
 This generates a drastic gap between the applicable optical phenomena used for conveying the quantum information, as well as the potential to evaluate it.
 Therefore, the processing rate of the quantum information can be highly restricted.